 You will need:

-- some cerium oxide powder for the polishing (included in this item)
+- some cerium oxide powder for the polishing (mix with water to make a slurry)

-- a polishing pad such as contained in this kit (suggest soft calico, lambswool, felt or leather) mounted on a backing disc or wheel
+- a polishing pad (suggest soft calico, lambswool, felt or leather) mounted on a backing disc or wheel

 - low speed drill (1500 rpm or less) to use with the polishing pad - polishing too fast will generate excessive heat and may crack the glass.